nrfconnect/sdk-nrf/include/net/fota_download.rst

 By default, the FOTA download library uses HTTP for downloading the firmware file.
 To use HTTPS instead, apply the changes described in :ref:`the HTTPS section of the download client documentation <download_client_https>` to the library.

-The FOTA download library is used in the :ref:`http_application_update_sample` sample.

 API documentation
 *****************